Case Studies

 DAVID MAMOLEN

-He remained at home with his wife Jan as his caregiver.
-(Jan is a nurse.)
 This previously kind, caring, mild-mannered man began having bouts of aggression toward Jan.
-Reluctantly, Jan put him on an anti-psychotic medication that subdued these episodes.
+Reluctantly, Jan, a nurse, put him on an anti-psychotic medication that subdued him.
 David’s speech worsened over time.
 He required assistance with showering, dressing, and eventually toileting.

 With the assistance of Brain Support Network, his brain was donated to the Mayo Clinic.
 Pathology results determined that he had advanced Alzheimer’s Disease (Braak Stage VI).